Proctor Maple Research Center - Underhill Center - Vermont

 The mission of the Proctor Maple Research Center is divided into three categories; Research, Demonstration, and Education.

 Maple research conducted at the Proctor Center has increased knowledge of the sap flow mechanism, weather variables affecting sap yield, carbohydrate metabolism, sap biochemistry and microbiology, syrup chemistry, and wood anatomy and physiology.
 Other work has examined the health of sugar maple in relation to various biotic and abiotic stresses, including climate and nutrition.

 There are two major stands of sugarwoods and a modern sugarhouse that support our demonstration sugaring operation.
 We put out approximately 1,550 taps to produce 750 to 950 gallons of maple syrup each year, all of which is sold through the University of Vermont bookstore.

 The Center is used as a field classroom for students, scientists in many disciplines, and for maple syrup producers.
 The education mission is accomplished through presentations, demonstrations, and tours.
-Our facilities are open to to maple producers, foresters, elementary through college students and faculty, and other interested people.
-Please call to schedule a presentation or tour.
+Visitors to our site are welcome by appointment, however we are generally not able to schedule tours during the sugaring season (mid-February through mid-April).
 We also work closely with the UVM Extension maple specialists to provide maple education opportunities to groups and individuals throughout Vermont and the northeast region.